-> - Send 16% more emails to their alumni annually, but have the same unsubscribe rate as organizations who send fewer emails per year.
+- Send 16% more emails to their alumni annually, but have the same unsubscribe rate as organizations that send fewer emails per year.

-> - Are 182% more likely to use Instagram, Snapchat or other social media app (other than Facebook/Twitter/LinkedIn)
+- Are 182% more likely to use Instagram, Snapchat, or other social media apps (other than Facebook/Twitter/LinkedIn)

-> - Are 409% more likely to have a dedicated mobile app
+- Are 409% more likely to have a dedicated mobile app

 - Are 900% more likely to use webchat to communicate with alumni

 - Of all P5 alumni organizations, 98% offer a suite of meaningful benefits as a tool to attract and engage alumni.

 - Are 51% more likely to offer meaningful benefits as a way to attract and influence alumni engagement